+While OAG is currently not in-scope for Okta’s PCI AOC, if used to protect access to cardholder environments it can help ensure PCI DSS compliance.
 Like all of Okta’s products, OAG captures events such as access requests, access approvals and denials, event details, etc. and provides structured logs which can be delivered to a third-party security information and event management (SIEM) tool via the Okta Integration Network.

 In addition to the above, using OAG in the PCI DSS environment also augments the use of stronger authentication mechanisms such as biometric authentication or authentication using push for legacy web apps.

 Okta Advanced Server Access (ASA) extends least privilege access controls to infrastructure resources in the cloud or on-premises, specifically Linux and Windows servers via Secure Shell (SSH) and Remote Desktop Protocol (RDP), respectively.

 A key mechanism to protecting access to cardholder data is to restrict access to the systems where it is stored.
 Server access is traditionally gated by an SSH Key or RDP username/password combination for Linux and Windows, respectively.
 These credentials hold administrative privileges in themselves, and are traditionally protected via a secure vault service or Privileged Access Management (PAM) product.
 These methods carry significant operational burden, and are prone to error via credential theft and misuse.